 Friendly and comfortable 15th century pub set by the village green.
 They have 3 regular Wadworth beers and the occasional guest.
 Food is home-cooked and served in the bar or dining room.
 During World War II it became the officers' mess for America's 506th Parachute Infantry Regiment.
-The pub featured on TV in a 1971 episode of Dr Who and a 2014 episode of Glue.
+The pub has featured on TV, most famously in a 1971 episode of Dr Who.

 The Crown is set in the middle of the village opposite the duck pond, with a Dalek standing guard outside.
 At the heart of the local community, it has a relaxed and pleasant atmosphere.
 The main bar is stylishly refurbished with a welcoming fire in winter.
-The smaller bar shows films on a Monday night.
 The restaurant serves freshly prepared food made from local produce where possible with daily specials, and a carvery on Sunday.
 Tuesday is quiz and bridge night, there is a meat raffle on Saturday afternoon, plus live music is hosted (check the website for details).
 Accommodation is available in five en-suite bedrooms.
 Situated a short drive from the historic market towns of Marlborough and Hungerford, and only a stone's throw from the ancient Avebury Rings, Silbury Hill and Stonehenge.
 An ideal base for walkers, the famous ancient Ridgway is nearby.

 - Ashton Keynes

 Set next to one of the four village crosses the locally run White Hart is a community hub for beautiful Ashton Keynes hosting meetings for local groups and clubs.
 The interior features plenty of bare stone and is divided into three distinct areas: a small bar with games and television, the main bar area and the restaurant area.
 In addition there is a separate function room available and secluded garden to the side.
 There are four real ales with 2 of them constantly changing guests.
 The good quality food uses locally sourced ingredients.